Antonio-Kim/fullstackopen2022/part4/bloglist/README.md

 Implement tests for the functionality.

-## 4.15: bloglist expansion, step3
+## 4.15: bloglist expansion, step 3

 Implement a way to create new users by doing a HTTP POST-request to address api/users.
 Users have username, password and name.